Biological hierarchies emerged from natural characteristics of number theory: Results

-where combinations of F4/F1 and F3/F2 are advanced/retarded waves and the determinant $\frac{1}{2}$(F4F3-F1F2) is past--future.
-Here, $\phi(\Re(s))$/$\overline{\phi(-\Re(s))}$ is the absorber/observer, and $-\phi(-\Re(s))$/$\overline{\phi(\Re(s))}$ is the emitter/observant; note that $\overline{\phi(\Re(s))}$ is the past and $-\phi(-\Re(s))$ is the future.
-In a complex-based system, the ($-1 + i$)-adic system can be used to represent all complex numbers, whereas the ($1 - i$)-adic system cannot \cite{Knuth1997}.
-Moreover, when $n$ is natural, only $-n \pm i$ can be used to represent all complex numbers.
-Thus, F1 of the observer represents the information of all possible futures, while the observed F4 cannot represent all possibilities; this results in an asymmetry between the past and future.
-Although all scenarios may have been part of the past, the future is restricted to a particular scenario.
-In the same way, F2 cannot represent all possibilities, but F3 can.
-This is the opposite of the relationship between the observant and observer.
+Working over $p$-adic analogues of the complex field, one may use a $(-1+i)$-adic representation to encode all complex numbers, whereas the $(1-i)$-adic system does not provide the same coverage \cite{Knuth1997}.
+For natural $n$, only elements of the form $-n\pm i$ represent all complex numbers in the chosen discrete embedding.
+Under this viewpoint F1 (the observer) encodes information about many possible futures, while F4 (the observed) cannot represent all possibilities; this asymmetry underlies the distinction between past and future.
+Similarly, F2 cannot represent all possibilities while F3 can, giving the complementary relation between observant and observer.